 There are advantages and disadvantages associated with both these programs.
 Benefits of the coalition program include;

-a) Helps attract new customers: Companies participating within the coalition program get to share and thereby attract new customers.
+Companies participating within the coalition program get to share and thereby attract new customers.
 And that too at just a fraction of the cost normally incurred on marketing and advertising.

-b) Costs and risks are shared: Costs to set up and operate the program are shared between participants.
+Costs to set up and operate the program are shared between participants.
 This also applies for risks if the program fails to take off.

-c) Ideas and practices can be shared: As partners, businesses get to share their ideas and practices through promotions.
+As partners, businesses get to share their ideas and practices through promotions.
 The organizing contractor often arranges meets to discuss promotion strategies and ideas.

 Disadvantages of the Coalition Program Include: